 The student is instructed to follow the work schedule established by the clinical facility.
 The student is also reminded that proper etiquette includes recognizing opportunities to help his/her CI and/or other staff members, and avoiding requests for special schedule accommodations.

-If the clinical facility is closed for a holiday that occurs during the clinical affiliation, then the student is not expected to make up that day.
+If the clinical facility is closed for a holiday that occurs during the clinical experience, the student is not expected to make up that day.
 The student is expected to be present if the facility is open.

 If the clinical facility is closed due to inclement weather, the student is encouraged to make up that time or use the time for professional pursuits, such as reading literature related to the clinical setting.
-If the CI determines that the student is approaching entry-level performance, the student will not be required to make up the time in the clinical setting.
-If the CI feels the student needs the days to develop their skills, the student will be required to make up the time.
-If this occurs during CP I and there is a problem that prevents extending the clinical beyond its end date, the student will be required to add the time to another practicum.
+If the CI determines the student needs the days to develop their knowledge and skills, the student will be required to make up time.
+If this occurs during the first clinical experience, alternate methods will be used to expand/supplement the clinical learning.

 The Division of Physical Therapy Education recognizes that dress codes may vary widely among clinical facilities.
 Therefore, the students are expected to abide by the dress code of that facility, rather than one established at the school; however, the following guidelines should apply in any setting:

 - Dress is always expected to be neat and clean, and should be comfortable and non-restrictive.

 - A student name tag is required when in the clinic or when performing related duties.

 - Shoes should be closed toed for student protection.
 Hosiery or socks should be worn.